 Work with a Los Angeles Immigration Attorney

 If you are considering immigrating to the United States, know that you will need to undergo a medical examination in order to do so.
 If you are found to be suffering from certain conditions, you may be deemed to be inadmissible to the United States.
 To learn more about what may render you inadmissible and what your legal options are if you are facing issues related to your medical examination, speak with an experienced immigration attorney.
-Contact The Law Offices of Joshua L. Goldstein to schedule your initial legal consultation with our firm today.
+Contact The Goldstein Immigration Lawyers to schedule your initial legal consultation with our firm today.